ebi-gene-expression-group/tertiary_workflows_docs/docs/provide_wrapper_scripts.rst

 ##########################
-1. Provide wrapper scripts
+Provide wrapper scripts
 ##########################

 You can help by writing or providing your wrapper scripts to make functionality from libraries more accessible from the command line.
+Adhering to some standards while doing this makes scripts more useful to the community

 .. toctree::
     :maxdepth: 2

-    writing_wrapper_scripts
+    scripts_for_r_packages
+    scripts_for_python_packages
     adding_scripts_to_wrapper_packages